-If you’ve ever spent time in the damp UK weather waiting for a small amount of water to boil in order to make a much needed cup of tea, then you know it can be exercise in patience.
-Not only do you need to build a fire which is reluctant to light, but you also need to build a stand to hold your pot over the hottest part of the flame, even then it can take what seems like ages for the water to boil.
+If you’ve ever spent time in the damp UK weather waiting for a small amount of water to boil in order to make a much-needed cup of tea, then you know it can be an exercise in patience.
+Not only do you need to build a fire which is reluctant to light, but you also need to build a stand to hold your pot over the hottest part of the flame.
+Even then, it can take what seems like ages for the water to boil.
 But there is a solution.
-The Kelly Kettle is here to help satiate the UK populations need for tea.
+The Kelly Kettle is here to help satiate the UK population's need for tea.

-At its heart the Kelly Kettle is an extremely elegant solution to the problem of boiling water quickly while out and about.
-With this simple piece of kit it’s easy to boil over 1 litre of water in as little as 4 minutes, with only the fuel that is naturally available.
-The Kelly Kettle accomplishes this feat by focusing a fires heat, as well as maximising the surface area exposed to the heat in order to increase absorption and transfer the heat to the water.
-The design of the kettle consists of a fire base and a kettle chimney, as the kettle is chimney shaped, not only does the heat applied to the kettle base warm it up, but also any smoke heat and flames that go through the kettle chimney will additionally heat up the water.
+At its heart, the Kelly Kettle is an extremely elegant solution to the problem of boiling water quickly while out and about.
+With this simple kit it’s easy to boil over 1 litre of water in as little as 4 minutes, with only fuel that is naturally available.
+The Kelly Kettle accomplishes this feat by focusing a fire's heat as well as maximising the surface area exposed to the heat in order to increase its absorption and transfer of the heat to the water.
+The design of the kettle consists of a fire base and a kettle chimney.
+As the kettle is chimney shaped, not only does the heat applied to the kettle base warm it up, but also any smoke heat and flames that go through the kettle chimney will heat up the water.
 This means water will boil very quickly.

-As someone that loves the outdoor, I am always on the lookout for innovative and interesting products that can help save me time and help save my back from carrying too much stuff.
+As someone that loves the outdoors, I am always on the lookout for innovative and interesting products that can help save me time and help save my back from carrying too much stuff.
 I am continually tweaking what I take away with me for a long weekend and revising what was useful and what wasn’t useful.
-As a consequence of this constant revision, I always have an eye out for a for pieces of equipment that are useful for a wide range of scenarios.
+As a consequence, I always have an eye out for a for pieces of equipment that are useful in a wide range of scenarios.

-I recently had the good fortune to see the Kelly Kettle in action as a local camping and outdoors fair, it immediately blew me away.
-The design is ingenious, simple and very effective.
+I recently had the good fortune to see the Kelly Kettle in action at a local camping and outdoors fair.
+It immediately blew me away.
+The design is ingenious, simple, and very effective.
 The Kettle was created over 100 years by the Irish Kelly family.
 It’s a unique solution to the natural fuel cooking system.
-No artificial fuels, gases, liquids or tablets required with this cooker.
+No artificial fuels, gases, liquids, or tablets required with this cooker.

-I chose to buy and review the medium sized Kelly Kettle Stainless Steel Scout, which is capable of brining 1.1 litres of water to the boil in a bit under 5 minutes.
-This is perfect for couples, small groups or even solo travellers.
+I chose to buy and review the medium-sized Kelly Kettle Stainless Steel Scout, which is capable of bringing 1.1 litres of water to boil in a bit under 5 minutes.
+This is perfect for couples, small groups, or even solo travellers.

-The whole package packs away very neatly into a durable nylon pouch, the kettle is just over 25cm tall and a little under 19cm wide and weighs in at a fairly substantial 1.08 kilograms which increases to 1.6 kilograms once all the accessories are included.
+The whole package packs away very neatly into a durable nylon pouch.
+The kettle is just over 25cm tall and a little under 19cm wide and weighs in at a fairly substantial 1.08 kilograms, which increases to 1.6 kilograms once all the accessories are included.
 This is obviously somewhat larger and quite a bit heavier than a lot of the portable cooking solutions that are available, however, there is an aluminium version available which reduces the weight by 25%.
-So as long as you don’t mind cooking or boiling your water in an aluminium container then you can save quite a bit of weight.
+So as long as you don’t mind cooking or boiling your water in an aluminium container, you can save quite a bit of weight.

-If you’re still off the opinion that it’s a little on the large side you could opt for the slightly smaller model called the Trekker which weighs in at a much more manageable 760 grams, this model is capable of holding and heating 0.5 litres of water, it’s much better suited to the solo backpacker.
+If you’re still of the opinion that it’s a little on the large side, you could opt for the slightly smaller model called the Trekker which weighs in at a much more manageable 760 grams.
+This model is capable of holding and heating 0.5 litres of water.
+It’s much better suited to the solo backpacker.
 As with its bigger sibling, the Trekker is also available in aluminium, which is also around 25% lighter than the steel version.
-At the other end of the scale if the Base Camp version which holds 1.5 litres, so it’s better suited to larger groups or anyone that likes huge portions.
+At the other end of the scale is the Base Camp version which holds 1.5 litres, so it’s better suited to larger groups or anyone that likes huge portions.

-The firebase of each Kelly Kettle is made from a single piece of machine pressed heavy duty stainless steel, this means that they are very sturdy pieces of kit and have very few weak point.
-The aesthetics of the base are fairly non-descript, it looks like a bowl with a tapered lip and a hole in the side.
+The firebase of each Kelly Kettle is made from a single piece of machine-pressed heavy duty stainless steel.
+This means that they are very sturdy kits and have very few weak points.
+The aesthetics of the base is fairly non-descript, it looks like a bowl with a tapered lip and a hole in the side.
 The firebase is approximately 8cm tall and 19cm wide.
 As the name suggests, the firebase is where you’ll burn the fuel which will in turn heat the kettle.
-One of the biggest selling points of the Kelly Kettle is that you can burn almost any type of fuel which you have available, including pine cones, tinder, dried grass or anything else which you have to hand.
+One of the biggest selling points of the Kelly Kettle is that you can burn almost any type of fuel which you have available, including pine cones, tinder, dried grass, or anything else which you have at hand.
 If you have one, you can even use a alcohol burner.
 Quick tip: make sure to restrict the airflow out of the top of the kettle exhaust when using an alcohol burner, doing to helps trap the heat in the chimney resulting in a much faster boil rate, this will also help to reduce the amount of fuel required to heat the water.

 The kettle measures in at around 25cm tall and 16cm wide.
-In order to ensure the kettle remains robust and durable it’s been made from two pieces of tough stainless steel that have been welded together.
+In order to ensure the kettle remains robust and durable, it’s been made from two pieces of tough stainless steel that have been welded together.
 The inner and outer walls of the kettle form a pocket which holds the water, additionally, the inner wall also acts as the kettle’s chimney, where any flames, heat and smoke produced from the fire also serve to heat the inner wall of the kettle.
-In order to carry the kettle when hot the wire bail handle has been spot welded and features a wooden handle to insulate your fingers from any heat.
-Originally the kettle was designed with pop rivets to hold the handle, however, after feedback the rivets where replaces with welds to prevent the occasional leak.
-The kettle also includes a silicone stopper which is tethered to the kettle by way of a sturdy stainless steel chain, which is perfect for sealing the kettle when not in use.
+In order to carry the kettle when hot, the wire bail handle has been spot welded and features a wooden handle to insulate your fingers from any heat.
+Originally, the kettle was designed with pop rivets to hold the handle, however, after feedback the rivets were replaced with welds to prevent the occasional leak.
+The kettle also includes a silicone stopper which is tethered to the kettle by way of a sturdy stainless steel chain, perfect for sealing the kettle when not in use.

 The pot support is inserted into the Kettle’s chimney and can support almost any type of cooking pot you’d like it to.
-As all of the heat from the fire rises through the chimney you can cook and boil water at the same time.
+As all of the heat from the fire rises through the chimney, you can cook and boil water at the same time.
 However, the design is not without its faults.
-Firstly, as the cooking pot rests on top of the kettle chimney the whole set up is quite tall, and as with anything that’s tall, stability can potentially be an issue.
-The second issue is that the pot is at a fixed height above the chimney and can’t be adjusted, this means the temperature is difficult to adjust.
+Firstly, as the cooking pot rests on top of the kettle chimney the whole setup is quite tall, and, as with anything that’s tall, stability can potentially be an issue.
+The second issue is that the pot is at a fixed height above the chimney and can’t be adjusted, this means the temperature is difficult to control.

 The pot is both sturdy and easy to clean due to being made from heavy-guage stainless steel.
-At roughly 8cm tall and 12cm across, the pot is capable is not insubstantial in size and is capable of holding around 1 litre of liquid.
+At roughly 8cm tall and 12cm across, the pot is not insubstantial in size and is capable of holding around 1 litre of liquid.
 The lid of the pot can double up as a small frying pan.
-Additionally included in the cooking set is a pot handle and wire grill which fits onto the firebase.
+Additionally, included in the cooking set is a pot handle and wire grill which fit onto the firebase.

-Available separately for the Kelly Kettle Scout is the Hobo Stove.
-This is simply a steel ring adaptor which has raised pot supports, the set up allows the firebase to be easily converted into a simple to use hobo style stove, which is perfect for cooking with almost any pan or pot.
-In addition the Hobo ring raises the height of the pot above the firebase, which in turn increases the air flow.
-It can be used with or without the firebase and can be easily store inside the firebase when not being used.
+Available separately from the Kelly Kettle Scout is the Hobo Stove.
+This is simply a steel ring adaptor which has raised pot supports, the set up allows the firebase to be easily converted into a simple to use hobo-style stove, which is perfect for cooking with almost any pan or pot.
+In addition, the Hobo ring raises the height of the pot above the firebase, which in turn increases the air flow.
+It can be used with or without the firebase and can be easily store inside the firebase when not in use.

-The Kelly Kettle is very easy to get started, but there are a few things to be aware off before getting going.
-As the kettle is quite tall, it’s very important that the firebase is place on a level, flat and sturdy surface.
-When in use the firebase can become incredibly hot, so setting it up on a flammable surface such as a wooden table or on something that could melt, such as snow, is best avoided.
-The height of the chimney should also be taken into consideration, remember that very hot exhausts will be exiting the chimney, so bear this in mind when placing the kettle and watch out for overhanging branches, tarp or anything else flammable.
+The Kelly Kettle is very easy to get started, but there are a few things to be aware of before getting going.
+As the kettle is quite tall, it’s very important that the firebase is placed on a level, flat, and sturdy surface.
+When in use, the firebase can become incredibly hot, so setting it up on a flammable surface such as a wooden table or on something that could melt, such as snow, is best avoided.
+The height of the chimney should also be taken into consideration, remember that very hot exhaust will be exiting the chimney, so be careful when placing the kettle and watch out for overhanging branches, tarp or anything else flammable.

-When you have the firebase positioned on a sturdy surface it’s time to get the fire started.
-As with most fires, start with small pieces of fuel and any fire lighting aids you intend to use.
-Once the fire is established you can add some slightly larger pieced of fuel and lower the kettle onto the base.
+When you have the firebase positioned on a sturdy surface, it’s time to get the fire started.
+As with most fires, start with small pieces of fuel and any fire-lighting aids you intend to use.
+Once the fire is established you can add slightly larger pieces of fuel and lower the kettle onto the base.

 It’s best to use clean water or water that’s been filtered before being added to the kettle.
 Filtering the water can be as easy as using a cloth or coffee filter.
 This makes keeping the inside of the kettle clean much easier.
 The design of the kettle means that cleaning the interior is a very difficult job.

 Once it’s cheerfully boiling away, remove the kettle by holding the wire handle perpendicular to the body of the kettle, then simply lift it off the base.
-Pouring from the Kettle is equally as simple, lift it by the handle and then tilt it using the silicone stopper chain.
+Pouring from the Kettle is equally as simple, lift it by the handle, then tilt it using the silicone stopper chain.

 If you happen to need more than one kettle’s worth of boiling water, simply refill the kettle and place it back on the firebase.
 Subsequent boils happen much faster due the established fire and already warmed kettle.